In this section you’ll build two device runtimes on the same mesh, with the Raspberry Pi 5 as the primary edge device:

 The device-connect-edge package is the device runtime SDK.
 It is what turns a Python class into a live peer on the messaging mesh.
 The device-connect-agent-tools package is the client side: it lets an agent or script discover devices and invoke their RPCs.
 In production you might consume devices from a different client, but for this walkthrough it is the fastest way to confirm that discovery and RPC are working.

-Write a simulated sensor device
+Write the sensor device

 import argparse